ggerganov/llama.cpp/README-sycl.md

 *Notes:*

 - By default, calling `make` will build all target binary files.
-In case of a minimal experimental setup, the user can build the inference executable only through `make llama`.
+In case of a minimal experimental setup, the user can build the inference executable only through `make llama-cli`.

 ### III.
 Run the inference